eslint/eslint/docs/rules/vars-on-top.md

+# vars-on-top

-# Require Variable Declarations to be at the top of their scope (vars-on-top)
+Requires variable declarations to be at the top of their scope.

 The `vars-on-top` rule generates warnings when variable declarations are not used serially at the top of a function scope or the top of a program.
 By default variable declarations are always moved (“hoisted”) invisibly to the top of their containing scope by the JavaScript interpreter.